sudheerj/vuejs-interview-questions/README.md

      1. Application-level state is centralized in the store.
      2. The only way to mutate the state is by committing mutations, which are synchronous transactions.
      3. Asynchronous logic should be encapsulated in, and can be composed with actions.

      The project structure for any non-trivial application would be as below,
      <img src="https://github.com/sudheerj/vuejs-interview-questions/blob/master/images/vuex-app-structure.png" width="700" height="500">

      **[⬆ Back to Top](#table-of-contents)**

 133. ### Is Vuex supports hot reloading?
-     Yes, Vuex supports hot-reloading for mutations, modules, actions and getters during development.
+     Yes, vuex supports hot-reloading for mutations, modules, actions and getters during development.
 You need to use either webpack's hot module replacement API or browserify's hot module replacement plugin.

      **[⬆ Back to Top](#table-of-contents)**

 134. ### What is the purpose of hotUpdate API of vuex store?
      The store.hotUpdate() API method is used for mutations and modules.

      For example, you need to configure vuex store as below,
      ```javascript
      // store.js
      import Vue from 'vue'